Magnitude 6.3 earthquake jolts Greek island of Crete

 Leondarakis said of Tuesday's earthquake: “Fortunately, there does not appear to be any serious damage despite the fact that it was a strong event and occurred at a shallow depth.”

-The quake also was felt on Greek islands to the east of Crete, including Karpathos, Kassos and Rhodes.
+The quake also shook nearby Greek islands to the east of Crete, including Karpathos, Kassos.
 Officials on Karpathos told The Associated Press they had received no reports of serious damage.

+Suzan Fraser in Ankara, Turkey and Menelaos Hadjicostis in Nicosia, Cyprus contributed. ___ Follow Gatopoulos at https://twitter.com/dgatopoulos

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.